department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 As the Health Apartment Team, before moving any My HealtheVet and VAOS products into production, you will design and test the apartment concept to ensure that it’s viable, intuitive, easy to use and navigate, and clearly understood by Veterans.

 ## How should the work proceed?
-The DHM Team communicated the model below to the My HealtheVet team.
+The DHM Team communicated the model below to the My HealtheVet Team.
 This model should not be rethought until a proof of concept has been shipped.
 In the model, the work proceeds this way:

 - Now / this quarter / **planned work**
   - Ship an apartment proof of concept